· AI Content Generation · 4 min read

 Follow these steps:

-1. Head over to Monsha and create an account, or log in if you already have one—it only takes two clicks.
+1. Head to Monsha and sign up or log in—it takes just two clicks!

-7. Choose the components you want to include in your lesson plan.
+7. Finally, choose the components you want to include in your lesson plan.
 Select only the ones you need and in your desired order.

-9. You can either export it immediately or access it anytime later from your Monsha account.
+You can either export it immediately or access it anytime later from your Monsha account.
+You can even create further resources (like an assessment or reading passage) based on the lesson plan you just created.

 Easy, right?
 Now, let’s move on to alternative methods.